Protecting against bowel cancer

 Several studies have shown that people with higher levels of vitamin D have a lower risk of bowel cancer.
 You get a small amount of vitamin D from your diet.
 But your body also makes vitamin D in response to the sun.
 You don't need to sunbathe to get enough vitamin D. A short time outdoors a few times a week should be enough.
 Your body only makes as much vitamin D as it needs.
 So spending too long in the sun and getting burnt will not help with vitamin D levels, but will increase your risk of skin cancer.

-Smokers are more likely to develop polyps in their bowel than non smokers, and some studies show that smokers have a higher risk of bowel cancer.
+Smokers are more likely to develop polyps in their bowel than non smokers, and some studies show that smokers have a higher risk of bowel cancer, particularly rectal cancer.
 So giving up smoking can reduce your risk of bowel cancer.
-If you want to give up smoking you can find tips and information on the Cancer Research UK website.
+If you want to give up smoking you can find tips and information on this website.

 Rated 5 out of 5 based on 1 votes